 Required to take all reasonable measures to prevent the discharge of sediments and pollutants from the site into groundwater sources.
-Report any contact with groundwater to the environmental coordinator.
+Report any incidents that will result in potential contact with groundwater to the environmental coordinator or site manager.

 ENVIRONMENTAL COORDINATOR